 She switched to Miwāfu in hope for more answers.
 “Why didn’t you tell me?”

 Garèo grinned and held up his palm as if that was an answer.

-Kanéko pressed for more information about the manufacturer of the saw or how it was installed but Garèo claimed not to know.
-After a few minutes, she realized he wasn’t going to tell her anything more.
+Kanéko pressed for more information about the manufacturer of the saw or how it was installed, but Garèo claimed not to know.
+After a few minutes, she realized he wasn’t going to tell her anything else.

-Sitting back down, she stared forward to the plumes of smoke rising above the trees.
+Sitting back down, she stared forward to a haze gathered above the trees.
 She didn’t know there was anything else on her father’s land that used mechanical devices.
 The idea that the mill, which she had never visited before, had a proper example gave her hope.
 Maybe she could figure out what she and Jinmel had done wrong.